-- 1. Loosen the Chuck with the Chuck Key until the jaws of the drill are opened enough to fit the drill bit. - 2.
+Insert the tip of the Chuck Key into a hole on the side of the Chuck so that the teeth on the Key engage the gear on the Chuck.
+Use the Key to Loosen the Chuck, remove the Key.
+Rotate the collar of the Chuck counterclockwise until the jaws of the drill are opened enough to fit the drill bit.
 Use a drill bit designed for the workpiece type.
-Place the desired drill bit into the drill between the Chuck Jaws. - 3.
-Hand tighten the Chuck until the bit is held securely in place, centered between the Chuck Jaws.
+Place the desired drill bit or screwdriver bit into the drill between the Chuck Jaws.